Alex-Fabbri/deep_learning_nlp_sarcasm/README.md

 # deep_learning_nlp
-code for deep learning models applied to nlp tasks
+code for deep learning models in theano and lasagne applied to nlp tasks